defeo/class-cost/technical-annex.md

-explore many significant innovations, such as, for example, efficient isogeny-based signature schemes, new advanced primitives not currently known to be constructible from isogenies, better provable security for already known primitives, and more in-depth analyses of available attacks.
-Although on a longer time-scale than SIKE, these innovations will directly benefit stakeholders operating in the post-quantum space such as SMEs and large companies offering encrypted products with long-term security.
+explore many significant innovations, such as, for example, efficient isogeny-based signature schemes, new advanced primitives not currently known to be constructible from isogenies, better provable security for already known primitives, and deeper analyses of available attacks.
+While they are on a longer time-scale than SIKE, these innovations will directly benefit stakeholders operating in the post-quantum space, such as SMEs and large companies offering encrypted products with long-term security.

-Beyond post-quantum cryptography, the recently discovered "time delay protocols" based on isogenies offer another opportunity for high impact, providing cost-effective solutions to difficult problems in distributed computing such as generation of fair randomness or
+Beyond post-quantum cryptography, recently discovered "time delay protocols" based on isogenies offer another opportunity for high impact, providing cost-effective solutions to difficult problems in distributed computing such as generation of fair randomness or